jmsdnns/blag/content/music/projects/american-food/index.md

 This project began as a way to use music as a vehicle for social commentary.
 What's being said in the lyrics guides how the music should sound & feel.
 I found it interesting how that changed the role of musical genre from _a band identity_ to _a stylistic choice_.

-# A Plan for EPs

 This _band_, which is just me and a laptop, writes music in any genre featuring guitars & drums.
 However, to keep things organized, music will be released in the form of three song EPs, each with a distinct personality that drives both what's being said and what genre of music is best for saying it.
 The band itself won't have a genre, but every EP will.

 # A Demo